srirangav/MenuCal/README.txt

 README
 ------

-MenuCal v1.0.1
+MenuCal v1.0.2
 By Sriranga Veeraraghavan <ranga@calalum.org>

 MenuCal is a menubar calendar application for MacOSX.

 To install:

-Copy MenuCal.app to /Applications (or wherever you prefer)
+Copy MenuCal.app to /Applications

+License:

+Please see LICENSE.txt

 History:

 v.
 1.0.0 (11/06/2018) - Initial Release
 v.
 1.0.1 (11/12/2018) - Add support for launching at login

-License:

-Please see LICENSE.txt
+v.
+1.0.2 (11/18/2018) - Add support for displaying the timezone